DFE-Digital/get-into-teaching-app/app/views/content/blog/application-tips-from-a-teacher-training-provider.md

 ## References

 And finally, we turn to references.
 Who you pick is really important.
-You will need two references.
-One could be a university or academic tutor and the second could be from a school or somewhere you have worked in a voluntary capacity, or it could be someone from your current employment.

-Whoever you choose, you should contact your references before you start writing your application so that they are aware that they will be contacted and that a swift response is important.
-If your references are not ready this can hold up your application.
+You will need 2 references.
+Who you should pick as your referees will depend on your circumatances.

+If you graduated in the last 5 years, you'll need an academic reference.
+If you already work in a school, you'll need a reference from your headteacher.
+If you’re applying for a salaried course, one of your references must be from an employer.

+You'll provide the details for your referees when you apply, but they will not be contacted unless you are offered a place on a teacher training course.
 Read more about [choosing your referees.](/train-to-be-a-teacher/how-to-apply-for-teacher-training#choose-your-referees)

 ## Responses